 All aspects of public life are being affected by the coronavirus pandemic.
-Here are the most recent closings and disruptions in wood products and related industry.
+Here are the most recent closings and disruptions in wood products and related industries.

 Ashley Furniture has laid off a "small portion" of its workers in Arcadia, Wisconsin.
 It temporarily closed some of its manufacturing and distribution operations in Mississippi and reduced its workforce in others.